SQLAlchemy 2.0 Documentation

 objects to be created as:

-the registry.constructor
+provided to the registry.constructor

-parameter which provides the
+parameter which will be

 The constructor also applies to imperative mappings: